TheLast/SA_test/readme.txt

    - Import partial CSS with updated styles
    - Premade theme selectors, like .theme-dark { <some styles> }

+5. Code can be viewed on GITHUB if needed

 Areas of improvement (or what else would I do if it were a real project)